Skip to Content

 How to Get Rid of Frogs in the Most Humane Ways

-1. Lessen their Natural Environment in your Garden
+1. Lessen Their Natural Environment

+Frogs love shelter and water.
 Get rid of the frogs by removing their natural habitat in your garden.

-Drain off ponds or pools in your garden for a couple of weeks.
+• Drain off ponds or pools in your garden for a couple of weeks.
 Also, consider covering the pool if you are not using it.

-If you have domestic animals in the garden that need water, ensure you empty and clean their troughs frequently.
+• If you have domestic animals in the garden that need water, ensure you empty and clean their troughs frequently.

-Slash off weeds and overgrown plants in your yard.
+• Slash off weeds and overgrown plants in your yard.
 Keep your lawn mowed, always.

-2. Cut off their Food Supply
+2. Cut Off Their Food Supply

+The classic food for frogs is bugs or insects.
 Get rid of them in your garden, and you can say bye to sleepless nights.

 Notably, frogs can also feed on alternative food sources, such as pet food lying outside your house.